 Make sure to include all levels of your company right from the start.
 One approach is to apply a structured improvement process to your OEE project.

-Make sure your OEE software includes built-in shift reports so you can get started right away and let’s you modify those reports so over time you can continue to refine them to best match your needs.
+Make sure your OEE software includes built-in shift reports like the one shown below so you can get started right away, and that it allows you modify those reports so over time you can continue to refine them to best match your needs.

 The Vorne XL Productivity Appliance™ is a complete solution for production monitoring and performance management.
 It includes a full suite of OEE software – with every feature described and pictured on this page.
 Where XL is truly unique is that it enables you to get the full benefits of OEE software with an unmatched combination of low price, fast deployment speeds, large installed base, and depth of features.
 There are 25,000+ XL installations across 45+ countries and most started with a 90-day free trial.
 Schedule a webinar to learn more.